OpenAI says ousted CEO Sam Altman to return to company behind ChatGPT

 “We are encouraged by the changes to the OpenAI board,” Nadella posted on X late Tuesday.
 “We believe this is a first essential step on a path to more stable, well-informed, and effective governance.”

+In his own post, Altman said that “with the new board and (with) Satya's support, I'm looking forward to returning to OpenAI, and building on our strong partnership with (Microsoft)."

-Co-founded by Altman as a nonprofit with a mission to safely build so-called artificial general intelligence that's smarter than humans and benefits humanity, OpenAI later became a for-profit business, but as of earlier Tuesday, was still run by its nonprofit board of directors.
+Co-founded by Altman as a nonprofit with a mission to safely build so-called artificial general intelligence that outperforms humans and benefits humanity, OpenAI later became a for-profit business but one still run by its nonprofit board of directors.
 It's not clear yet if the board's structure will change with its newly appointed members.

+Nadella said Brockman, who was OpenAI's board chairman until Altman's firing, will also have a key role to play in ensuring OpenAI “continues to thrive and build on its mission.”

 Hours earlier, Brockman returned to social media as if it were business as usual, touting a feature called ChatGPT Voice that was rolling out for free to everyone who uses the chatbot.